 Too many people prefer to pity themselves to the point that they just keep contracting debt thinking “what else could I do?
 It’s not my fault, it’s just bad luck”.

-By changing your state of mind, you have much better chance to survive your debt and breath a little.
+By changing your state of mind, you have a much better chance to survive your debt and breathe a little.

 Attitude is everything as they say.